• Skip to primary navigation

 • Make realistic goals

-• Make meal plans based off of what you already have in the house
+• Make meal plans based on what you already have in the house

 • Set up a small weekly grocery budget for necessities